 Another ghost visiting Brodnica is that of Anna Wazowna, sister of king Sigsmund the 3rd Waza.
 She often used to leave her main castle residence in Golub and stayed in her palace in Brodnica, where she pursued her passion for herbalism.
 She died suddenly and was buried in Brodnica castle.
 To this day her ghost visits the palace chambers and can be spotted on the castle tower…

 Lakes and river Drwęca

 In this relatively small district there are over 100 lakes and each will delight you with its individuality.
 On Bachotek lake you can visit the Treasure Island.
 Strazym lake is anglers’ paradise.
 Mieliwo looks as a little jewel surrounded by deep forests.
 All the lakes are very rich in fish.
-Pike, ropes and eels can be found here, but also zander and whitefish is relatively common.
-The lake district is cut through by the river Drweca which itself is the nature reserve and it is full of trout, salmon and Lampreys.
-The most attractive section of Drweca is between the town of Nowe Miasto Lubawskie and the mouth of Brynica river, where Drweca is running through a deep gorge.
-The upper section is a wild birds’ sanctuary and this section is included in the European Ecological Network – Nature 2000.
+Pike and eels can be found here, also zander and whitefish are relatively common.
+The lake district is cut through by the river Drwęca which itself is the nature reserve and it is full of trout, salmon and Lampreys.
+The most attractive section of Drwęca is between the town of Nowe Miasto Lubawskie and the mouth of Brynica river, where the Drwęca runs through a deep gorge.
+The upper section is a wild bird sanctuary and is included in the European Ecological Network – Nature 2000.

 Canoeing, cycling or walking